 All inspections for HVAC, Electrical, Plumbing and Gas must be completed before the Final Building inspection will be done.

-Changes to Footing and Foundation Inspections
+Changes to Plumbing and HVAC Inspections